We love when our community asks us questions. We wanted to put some of the most asked questions in one spot for your convenience.

 I run into this issue with small business owners and entrepreneurs in general – me included.
 We come up with hundreds of ideas a day.
 Sometimes I’ll wake up with a great new idea for starting a new business or offering a new service.
 If you have the small business owner and entrepreneur mind like me, we’re probably in the same boat.
 Ideas flood to you all the time, which is great.
 It makes you unique and creative.
 But we can’t do a million things at once, even if all of the million ideas are golden, it’s impossible to accomplish them all.
 Find what works best for you and stick to it.
 You can’t start small fires all over and keep them constantly burning.
 Start a big bonfire, instead, and keep stoking it.
 Hone in on your area of genius and work at perfecting and improving it.

 If you are desperate to make money, you are not going to make money.
 I understand there are bills to pay.
 As a business owner, I write payroll checks every month.
 I understand the urge and the pressure to make money.
 But if you are only doing something to make money, you need to find an alternative route.
 People can see desperation.
 Your customers can tell if you are only in your business to make money.
 Signs of this include continually posting what you have for sale instead of giving or asking for feedback on social media.
 You might get upset and offended when “competitors” pop up in the market place.
 In reality, there is room for everyone.
 If you are in a desperate need of income, take a step back and ask what you are passionate about that can still help you make a living without being desperate.
 I talk about how you can live where you want and work for yourself on the Off-Farm Income Podcast.
 Income is a necessity, I get it.
 There are families to feed, but if you appear in despair, people want to look away.
 It makes them uncomfortable.
 If you go into an interview absolutely desperate for a job, you are going to interview differently than if you are not desperate.
 When you are marketing your products, do so like you are meant to be there with 100 percent confidence because that reflects in how your business operates.
 Running a business requires investment physically, mentally and financially.
 We know one of the most stressful parts of running a business is deciding what to invest in and with which companies.
 Check out Our Favorite Tools we can’t live without.
 We want to make this process as easy on you as possible.
 We believe in you and want to help you succeed.
-Join our KRose Marketing community on Facebook where we come together to share our questions, provide answers, insight and tips, while supporting each other on our entrepreneurial journeys.
+Like KRose Marketing on Facebook, it’s the place we come together to share our questions, provide answers, insight and tips, while supporting each other on our entrepreneurial journeys.

 I am passionate about helping small business owners take their business to the next level.
 Today, I’m going to walk you through some steps to get started with email marketing.
 We often talk about what an email list is and why you need one, but I want to walk you through the actual process.